MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 ### Random string values

-If **Use Regular Expressions** is selected, you can toggle random string features and use the following patterns as part of the _Replace with_ text:
+If selected, you can use the following patterns as part of the _Replace with_ text:

 | Variable pattern    | Explanation                                                                                |
 | :------------------ | :----------------------------------------------------------------------------------------- |